 Desley rolled her eyes, then focused on Dhane.
 “I don’t get you.
 Why you no use Shadow?”

 Dhane tapped the items, and they turned into balls of light that shot into his chest.
 “I don’t know what you mean by my shadow.
 I didn’t have any weapons, so I took this from Knock,” he said and handed the dagger back to the goblin.

 “No, strong Shadow,” Knock said, waggling a finger.
-“You save my Desley.
-You take great sword.
+“You save me Desley.
+You take great en powerful sword.
 Gift.
-I find other!”
+I find more!”